BlueMap-Minecraft/BlueMapWiki/wiki/customization/ResourcePacks.md

 > **Important:**<br>
 > If you change your resource-pack setup you need to delete your previous renders!
 Delete the complete `web/data`
 > folder!
-Otherwise you will get broken models with really weird textures.
+Otherwise, you will get broken models with really weird textures.
 {: .info .important }

 To install a resource-pack you just need to put the resource-pack folder or zip in the folder `resourcepacks` next to your configuration files and reload BlueMap.
-BlueMap will scan the folder and try to load every resources it finds.
+BlueMap will scan the folder and try to load every resource it finds.

 > Sponge, Forge, Fabric: `./config/bluemap/resourcepacks/`<br>
 > Spigot/Paper: `./plugins/BlueMap/resourcepacks/`